spatialos/gdk-for-unity/docs/reference/glossary.md

 The GDK populates this world with [ECS entities](#unity-ecs-entity) that represent [SpatialOS entities](#spatialos-entity) and are currently in the [worker’s view](#worker-s-view).

 Additionally, the worker adds [ECS systems](#unity-ecs-system) to this world to define the logic that should be run on those ECS entities.
-The GDK synchronizes this world with the worker’s view stored in the [SpatialOS runtime](#spatialos-runtime).
+The GDK synchronizes this world with the worker’s view stored in the [SpatialOS Runtime](#spatialos-runtime).

 ## Write access